 Corps and division commanders have a command range of 5 hexes.

-- Division commanders (2 stars) like corps commanders, must roll to see if they accept their orders and are therefore in command.
+- Division commanders (2 stars), like corps commanders, must roll to see if they accept their orders and are therefore in command.
 Again, if they are in command range, subtract 1 from the roll, and do not modify the roll if their corps commander is not in command, or they are outside of his command range.
 Additionally, for each shattered brigade and/or brigade in their division that is outside of their command range, one is added to their Command.
-For instance a division commander 6 hexes from his corps commander with one of his brigades shattered, and another out of his command range, would add 2 to the Command die-roll to determine if he is in command on his own initiative.
+For instance, a division commander 6 hexes from his corps commander with one of his brigades shattered, and another out of his command range, would add 2 to the Command die-roll to determine if he is in command on his own initiative.

 - Brigade commanders (1 star) are in command if they are within 5 hexes (8 hexes for cavalry commanders) of their division commander, if he is in command.
 Brigade commanders do not have a Command Value and do not roll to accept orders or for initiative.
 If they are out of range of their division commander or their division commander is not in command, the brigade commander is therefore not in command and his regiments may not enter a ZOC.

-- Regiments are considered to be in command when they are within the 2 hex command range of their brigade commander (if he is in command) or adjacent to another regiment of its own brigade that itself is in command.
+- Regiments are considered to be in command when they are within the 2 hex command range of their brigade commander (if he is in command) or adjacent to another regiment of their own brigade that itself is in command.

 A brigade may span more hexes than the brigade commander’s command range and still be completely in command as each regiment passes the word to its neighbor.